Explicit Non-Abelian Gerbes with Connections: Abstract

 {We define the notion of adjustment for strict Lie 2-groups and provide the complete cocycle description for non-Abelian gerbes with connections whose structure 2-group is an adjusted 2-group.
 Most importantly, we depart from the common fake-flat connections and employ adjusted connections.
 This is an important generalisation that is needed for physical applications especially in the context of supergravity.
 We give a number of explicit examples; in particular, we lift the spin structure on $S^4$, corresponding to an instanton--anti-instanton pair, to a string structure, a 2-group bundle with connection.
 We also outline how categorified forms of Bogomolny monopoles known as self-dual strings can be obtained via a Penrose--Ward transform of string bundles over twistor space.}

 \acknowledgements{We thank Hyungrok Kim and Paul Skerritt for fruitful discussions.
 We are particularly grateful to David Roberts for his contribution to the `Workshop on Higher Gauge Theory and Higher Quantization' in 2014 and for a number of helpful discussions related to signs in the literature.
-The work of CS was partially supported by the Leverhulme Research Project Grant RPG-2018-329 `The Mathematics of M5-Branes'.}
+We are also grateful to the anonymous referees, whose comments have led to many improvements.}

-\datalicencemanagement{No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.
-For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.}
+\declarations{ \textbf{Funding.} The work of CS was partially supported by the Leverhulme Research Project Grant RPG-2018-329 `The Mathematics of M5-Branes'.\\[5pt] \textbf{Conflict of interest.} The authors have no relevant financial or non-financial interests to disclose.\\[5pt] \textbf{Data statement.} No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.\\[5pt] \textbf{Licence statement.} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC-BY) license to any author-accepted manuscript version arising. }

 \begin{body}